citusdata/citus_docs/ref_arch/multi_tenant.rst

          sum(impressions_count) as total_impressions,
          sum(clicks_count) as total_clicks
   FROM ads, campaigns
+  WHERE ads.company_id = campaigns.company_id
-  WHERE campaigns.company_id = 5
+  AND campaigns.company_id = 5
   AND campaigns.state = 'running'
   GROUP BY campaigns.id, campaigns.name, campaigns.monthly_budget
   ORDER BY total_impressions, total_clicks;

 DIAGRAM: show id repartitioning, and company_id routing

 For this query, distributing by campaign id is quite bad.
 Workers must use a lot of network traffic to pull related information together for the join, in a process called *repartitioning.* Routing the query for execution in a single worker avoids the overhead, and is possible when distributing by :code:`company_id`.
-(Actually the query above requires a slight adjustment for router execution but that's inessential for our current discussion.)
-The placement of related information together on a worker is called *colocation.*
+The placement of related information together on a worker is called *co-location.*

-These queries indicate a general design pattern: distributing shards by tenant id (often company id) allows Citus to route queries to individual workers for efficient processing.
-This fits multi-tenant applications which often join structured information together per-tenant.
+These queries indicate a general design pattern: distributing shards by tenant id (such as the company id) allows Citus to route queries to individual workers for efficient processing.
+This fits multi-tenant applications which join structured information together per-tenant.